-Role Responsibility Council Approves and monitors the Transport Levy Policy, Transport Futures Fund Transport Futures Fund Plan and associated activities.
+Role Responsibility Council Approves and monitors the Transport Levy Policy, Transport Futures Fund, Transport Futures Fund Plan and associated activities.
 Local Government is not tasked with managing or operating public transport.
 This is legislated as a State responsibility and the community would expect this responsibility to continue to be met by the State.
-Department of Transport and Main Roads (TMR) Plans, integrates and manages the road, rail and bus networks across Queensland through: TransLink Division dealing with the current and short term public transport network and also regulating and managing taxi services, limousine services, ride share services and other transport services Policy, Planning and Investment Division dealing with planning for longer term public transport infrastructure and service network, the strategic road network and principal cycle network Regional Offices dealing with local road planning studies and delivery of State transport programs.
+Department of Transport and Main Roads Plans, integrates and manages the road, rail and bus networks across Queensland through: Translink Division dealing with the current and short term public transport network and also regulating and managing taxi services, limousine services, ride share services and other transport services Policy, Planning and Investment Division dealing with planning for longer term public transport infrastructure and service network, the strategic road network and principal cycle network Regional offices dealing with local road planning studies and delivery of State transport programs.
 Plays a role in partnering agree initiatives.

 Chief Executive Officer (CEO) Presents an annual Transport Levy program through the budget process.
 Monitors the status and progress of the Transport Levy Program.
 Reports annually to Council.
 Executive Leadership Team (ELT) Provides advice to the CEO and/or Council on setting the Policy and all proposed changes to the Policy.
 Provides feedback to the Policy sponsor and Policy holder regarding the scope of approaching reviews.
 Group Executive (GE), Customer & Planning Services Policy sponsor.
 Approval authority for any minor non-material changes to this policy.
 Program Director, Urban Growth Policy holder.
 Co-ordinator, Transport Strategy & Policy Leads this policy's development, including communication, implementation, review and reporting.
-Respective Council Group/ Branch/Unit Leads development of an annual Transport Levy Program.
+Leads development of an annual Transport Levy Program.
+Respective Council Group/ Branch/Unit Implementation of annual Transport Levy Program initiatives will occur in line with the substantive role.